History of National Weather Service in Timeline

 March 1952: First Experimental Public Tornado Forecasts

-1957: Use of Radar for Forecasting
+1957: Use of Radars for Short-Term Forecasting

 August 1966: Weather Bureau Becomes Part of ESSA